mitchellmcm27/streambank-model/README.md

 * ```output.mdl1```: statistical model object, using K1 erodibility (see paper)
 * ```output.mdl2```: statistical model object, using K2 erodibility (see paper)

-### Application
+### Model application

-After fitting a model, you can predict erosion rates at any location:
+After fitting a model, you can estimate erosion rates at any location using the following function.
+You can write a custom function or other scheme to use the fitted equation in any way you wish.
+This function is provided as an example of the model application and uses the same datasets that were used in model training and estimates erosion rates throughout an entire river reach.

 ```matlab
 eval_model_monthly(model_data, 44)